-Answer: The Southwest Regional Apprentice Program (often abbreviated as 'SWRAP') is located at Naval Air Station North Island (Coronado).
+Answer: The Southwest Regional Apprentice Program (often abbreviated as 'SWRAP') is located at Naval Air Station North Island in San Diego, CA. (On the island of Coronado.)

 Question: Do I have to enlist in the Navy?

 Answer: No. SWRAP apprentices are civilian employees of the Department of Navy.
 SWRAP apprentices work 'for' the military but are not 'in' the military.